 Here we look at Triodos Bank – a leading sustainable bank that makes money work for positive change.

 Founded in 1980, Triodos Bank is a global pioneer in sustainable banking.
 Its ethos is that banking can be a powerful force for good, serving individuals and communities while building a stronger, more sustainable society.
-Therefore it will only finance organisations that are making a positive impact on the planet and people.
+Therefore it will only finance organisations that are making a positive impact on the planet and its people.
 Triodos operates in the Netherlands, the UK, Belgium, Spain and Germany.

 In 2018, Triodos launched its own crowdfunding platform to make it easier for its community of sustainably-minded investors to find social investment opportunities.
-In September 2021, it raised £2 million in record time to help fund a Trees for Life rewilding project in the Scottish Highlands.

 The mobile banking app is simple and easy to navigate.
 It allows you to see all of your accounts in one overview, make payments, check your balance and recent transactions, and set up text alerts to help you monitor your budgets and spending.
 There is a customer service team available from 8am to 6pm to help with any questions you may have.
-Triodos is highly regarded for its customer service, clinching the ‘Customer Service Champion’ award at the British Bank Awards 2020.

 Is it safe?